ramenguy99/xpg/ROADMAP.md

 - [x] Check if there is a better way to do imports that works more intuitively (likely by importing stuff in __init__.py of subpackage)
 - [x] Hook XPG logs into python logs
-    - Two problems with this:
-        - Logging is a global concept in XPG, we can use a global callback, but how do we ensure this is freed properly?
-If it's just a module global, what is the best way to expose it?
-        - How do we ensure that the logging is freed after everything else?
-Ideally we would like to see teardown logs (we currently don't see the Contxt teardown)
-        - Can we somehow bind the lifetime of this to the module?
-Does not seem to be exposed by nanobind, but technically possible also with gc.
-        - GC on module does not seem to work
-        - atexit runs earlier than Context (unless nested in func)
-        - user fixes would be:
-           - user manually calls cleanup funcs if he wants to see cleanup -> suitable for viewer
-           - user manually wraps uses of the library outside global scope -> annoying for small scripts?
-             But maybe don't care about cleanup logs?
-        - Decided to use global object, if user instantiates it twice it throws, automatically cleaned up, can potentially add methods (e.g. log level control).
-Can be cleaned up before other stuff, but not critical.
 - [x] Investigate window hang if raise in draw, maybe related to with frame r with command buffer?
 Fixed, was pipeline cache thread not stopping
 - [ ] Finish gfx bindings
     - [x] Image descriptors